fastlane/fastlane/screengrab/README.md

 ###### Automated localized screenshots of your Android app on every device

+`screengrab` generates localized screenshots of your Android app for different device types and languages for Google Play and can be uploaded using ([`supply`](https://github.com/fastlane/fastlane/tree/master/supply).

 <img src="assets/running-screengrab.gif" width="640">

 ### Why should I automate this process?